23 Ways to Help Prevent Overtourism

 There are less people there & those small towns may very well welcome you with open arms, plus you’ll have a more realistic experience on what daily life looks like there

-- Doing so will allow you avoid inflated prices, long queues & herding crowds
+- Doing so will allow you to avoid inflated prices, long queues & herding crowds

 - I would suggest aiming to visit right before or after peak season